Article

 Agentic AI in Lending: The Next Operating Paradigm for Real Estate Finance

-Despite modern software, many lenders still rely on manual draw reviews, siloed spreadsheets, and repetitive compliance checks that add weeks to every disbursement.
-This inefficiency ties up capital, reduces yield, and limits business scale.
-Over the last decade, the cost to originate and service a real estate loan has nearly doubled, driven by fragmented, manual workflows.
+The shift matters because real estate lending is still unnecessarily slow.
+Most lenders rely on manual draw reviews, siloed spreadsheets, and repetitive compliance checks that add weeks to every disbursement.
+These delays tie up capital, suppress yield, and cap growth.
+Over the last decade, the cost to originate and service a real estate loan has nearly doubled, driven almost entirely by fragmented manual workflows.

 How Agentic AI Works in Lending Operations